 In 1996, in an article entitled A Declaration of the Independence of Cyberspace External link, opens in new window., Barlow highlighted the discrepancy between the fundamental rights enshrined in the US Constitution and the violation of citizens' rights on the Internet.
 For example, in the 1990s the postal service was inviolable, but email was not.
 The EFF's work defending these cases in court laid the foundation for the international recognition of cyber-rights.

 Digital rights are merely an extension of the rights set out in the Universal Declaration of Human Rights by the United Nations as applied to the online world.
 Its main objective is to guarantee access to the Internet, avoiding the so-called digital divide, and a proper use of the network as a common asset belonging to the whole of humanity.
-However, the lack of international consensus has led each country to develop its own Digital Rights Charter.
+However, the lack of international consensus beyond a resolution on human rights on the internet has led each country to develop its own Digital Rights Charter.

 Although each country is developing its own Digital Rights Charter, there are some general guidelines that all countries follow and which we review below:

 People should be able to access the Internet regardless of their income, their geographical location or their disabilities.
 The UN Human Rights Council recognises in a report that the right of access is essential to freedom of opinion and cities such as Mexico City already have programmes to establish a free internet network.

 These basic human rights are threatened on the Internet when governments block websites or social networks, which is a violation of the right to communication and free association, or censor content, which is contrary to freedom of expression and information.

 Citizens must have control over who stores their personal data and be able to delete them at any time.
 The right to privacy is threatened on the Internet by the theft of credentials, the appropriation of personal data and their use for financial gain, etc.